 DELBERT OPENS AT NO. 1

 American music legend Delbert McClinton hit the Billboard charts with "Room To Breath" as the No. 1 Blues Album as well as charting on the Pop Albums (Top 200), Country Albums, Independent Albums and Internet Albums lists.
 The Grammy-winning McClinton entered the Top 200 at No. 84, the Country Album Chart at No. 12, the Independent Album chart as No. 4 and the Internet Album Chart as No. 5.
 McClinton appeared on "Imus In The Morning" on New York radio and nationally on MSNBC-TV on the album's Sept.
 24 street date.
 He will return to New York, appear on "Good Day New York" Oct.
 11, Imus again Oct.
 12, and will headline a two-nighter at B.B.
-King's Oct.
+King's on Oct.
 11-12.
-Delbert will spend the rest of 2002 touring the United States and will embark on the ninth annual Delbert McClinton Sandy Beaches Cruise -- delbert.com -- Jan.
+Delbert will spend the rest of 2002 touring the United States, and will embark on the 9th annual Delbert McClinton Sandy Beaches Cruise (delbert.com) on Jan.
 11-18, 2003, flanked with a ship full of American music legends and fans.

 LYNYRD SKYNYRD TURNS IT UP

 Southern rock pioneers Lynyrd Skynyrd will release a greatest hits package Oct.
 8 on CMC International Records.
 "Turn It Up!"
 "Turn It Up!" gathers 12 songs from the five studio albums Lynyrd Skynyrd recorded between 1991 and 1999 for the Atlantic, Capricorn and CMC International record labels.
 Despite several personnel and business changes during this time, the strength of the music never wavered.